briggleman/steamed/README.md

 Current information returned is:

-+game - name of the game on sale
++ game - name of the game on sale
-+img - url to the Steam 120px thumbnail
++ img - url to the Steam 120px thumbnail
-+appid - application id of the game
++ appid - application id of the game
-+full - full price of the game (returned as a decimal) +sale - sale price of the game
++ full - full price of the game (returned as a decimal)
++ sale - sale price of the game

 <h2>Future Revisions</h2>
 Future enhancements include the following:

-+pct - calculated percentage of the discount
++ pct - calculated percentage of the discount
-+type - content type (e.g. software, dlc, game)
++ type - content type (e.g. software, dlc, game)